-Throughout the journal there are images to help you meditate on each daily theme and inspire you as you read through the passages and make your own notes.
-We are delighted to include on the cover Charlie Mackesy's illustration of the Prodigal Son, an image that so clearly depicts the Father's love for us.
+Throughout the journal there are images to help you meditate on each daily theme.
+Let these inspire you as you read through each section for that day; and add your own notes.
+Day 1: Jesus

+God so loved.

 For God so loved the world that he gave his only Son, so that everyone who believes in him may not perish but may have eternal life.
 Indeed, God did not send the Son into the world to condemn the world, but in order that the world might be saved through him.